Data Lake (LAKE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Data Lake Historical Price

-According to the latest data gathered on Data Lake live price page, the current price of Data Lake is 0.00137319USD.
-The circulating supply of Data Lake(LAKE) is 1.51B LAKE , giving it a market capitalization of $2.07M.
+According to the latest data gathered on Data Lake live price page, the current price of Data Lake is 0.00145798USD.
+The circulating supply of Data Lake(LAKE) is 1.51B LAKE , giving it a market capitalization of $2.21M.

 The Data Lake Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LAKE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.